 - Carryout orders - If you’re a pizza place like Locale90, you could use QR codes to help with no-contact pickup or carryout orders.

 QR codes are an easy way to help others remember who you are, where you work, or how to reach you.
-Applications for this include:
+QR code uses for this include:

 - On business cards – A QR code on your business card can direct customers or potential investors to your website, social media like Twitter, Facebook, LinkedIn, and more.